 The causes of Merkel cell cancer are not certain.
 Like other skin cancers, such as melanoma and squamous cell carcinoma, UV exposure is a major risk factor.

-Merkel cell cancers often present as a painless growth on the skin that can grow rapidly.
-Most of these appear on sun exposed skin.
-The growths are often flesh toned but can be many difference colors and can vary in size.
+Merkel cell cancers often present as a painless growth that appear on areas of the body that are sun exposed.
+Though growths are often flesh toned, they can be different colors and vary in size.